DanWahlin/NodeExpressMongoDBDockerApp/README.md

 4. Run `docker-compose up`

-5. Run `docker ps -a` and note the ID of the Node container
+5. Open another command prompt and run `docker ps -a` and note the ID of the Node container

 6. Run `docker exec -it <nodeContainerID> sh` (replace <nodeContainerID> with the proper ID) to sh into the container